MateusMaiaDS/rjuliabugs/README.md

 Hamiltonian Monte Carlo (HMC), Variational Inference, and particle methods — all accessible via Turing.jl.

-By exposing JuliaBUGS to R, **rjuliabugs** empowers R users to write or reuse BUGS code and execute it using Julia’s state-of-the-art inference backends.
+With `rjuliabugs`, R users can run BUGS models/code through JuliaBUGS and take advantage of the inference algorithms available in Turing.jl, without leaving the R environment.
 This not only provides a seamless path to adopt faster and more flexible sampling methods but also allows integration with R’s extensive post-processing ecosystem (e.g., `bayesplot`, `posterior`, `coda`).
 It lowers the barrier for existing BUGS users to adopt modern Bayesian tools without abandoning their existing model codebase.

 ## Installation